Radiation-Immune Interactions (Co-Investigator)

 Commercial partner Theolytics have identified and developed novel oncolytic viral therapeutics shortly entering the clinical setting.
 However, the behaviour of these therapeutic agents in a fibroblast-rich, immunosuppressed tumour microenvironment is not currently known and of key interest as these are typically cancers resistant to other immunotherapeutic approaches.
 In this project, using their lead therapeutic candidates, 2D and 3D co-culture models will be used to characterise the relationship between tumour cell characteristics, fibroblast phenotype and response to oncolytic viral therapy.

 Group leader, Innate tumour immunology

 - Consultant Medical Oncologist, Early Phase Trials

-Characterise the role of DNA repair deficiency and immune activation in tumour initiation, progression and response.
+- Characterise the role of the interaction of chromosomal instability and DNA repair deficiency with immune activation in tumour initiation, progression and response.

 In the Parkes Lab we study intrinsic inflammatory pathways in cancer.
 These are important immune pathways, present in all cells, that act as emergency response pathways to viral infection.
 However, in cancer, these pathways can be rewired and hijacked by the tumour to promote growth, invasion and metastasis.